 1. Keep Up-to-Date on Tax Law Changes

 You can’t monitor every single modification to tax law—that’s the job of your accountant and/or tax preparer.
 You should, however, stay abreast of major changes—including proposed changes—affecting small businesses.
 Reading business news headlines regularly should alert you to anything significant.

 2. Know Your Filing Date(s)

-Recent legislation may affect the filing date for your 2015 tax returns.
-Tax returns for calendar-year partnerships are now due March 15 instead of April 15, and tax returns for calendar year C corporations are now due on April 15 instead of March 15.
+Tax returns are due on April 17, 2018 for the 2017 tax year.
+Tax returns for calendar-year partnerships are due March 15, 2018.
+Tax returns for calendar year C corporations are due on April 17, 2018 (instead of March 15).